Large building blower door testing

 Can you test occupied buildings?

 Yes.
-We use the ASTM E1827 pulse technique with carefully managed pressurization protocols suited to partially or fully occupied facilities.
+We use carefully managed pressurization protocols suited to partially or fully occupied facilities, coordinating with building management to minimize disruption.

 How is this different from a residential blower door test?